ufz/ogs/web/content/docs/devguide/getting-started/build-configuration.md

 cmake -S . --preset=release
 ```

-This will create a build-directory in the source tree (`build/release`) with the default CMake options and the Release configuration.
+This will create a build-directory outside the source tree (`../build/release`) with the default CMake options and the Release configuration.

 Additionally you can pass any CMake variable or option with `-DVARIABLE_NAME=VALUE` (note the `-D` in front!) to the CMake command.
 You can also overwrite the generator with the `-G` parameter or the build-directory with the `-B` parameter (to see all available options just run `cmake --help`)